Markkigen/Markkigen/README.md

 - 🎓 I am a Computer Science graduate and have experience in software dvelopment, IT Support, Web Development, and CRM Systems
 - 🛡️ I’m deeply interested in Cybersecurity, with a growing skill set in network protection, vulnerability assessment, and ethical hacking.
-- 🐍 Currently enhancing my skills in Python — especially for scripting, automation, and penetration testing.
+- 🐍 Currently learning Python
-- 🔧 I’ve worked with tools like Wireshark, Nmap, Burp Suite, and Kali Linux.

 - 🌐 I also build websites and manage IT systems for businesses — delivering practical tech solutions.

 ## 🧠 Skills & Tools